sirkaushalkumar/node/README.md

     - We need to remove dash from any styling element in JSX
     - Separate two stylings with a comma puntuation mark.
     - As per community convention stylinh has single quotes for values but for other stuffs where character data is needed, double quotes is used.
-    - In JSX for class we use className at place for class. class is a javascript keyword and is used to define component.
-So to prevent the collison, and throwbacks we use className at place for class.
+    - In JSX for `class` we use `className` at place for `class`. `class` is a javascript keyword and is used to define component.
+So to prevent the collison, and throwbacks we use `className` at place for `class`.
 Though this limitation will be gone as smart processes continue to evolve.
-    - JSX can very easily can reference javascript variable.
+    - JSX can very easily  reference javascript variable.
+We can take a javascript variable and easily print it in JSX block (by uisng curly braces that is javascript variable).
+    - Specifically we can display anything as text or as value.
+Such as string, integer, array, set of number etc.
+    - But if we replave it with javascript object it is going to give error.
+For Objects are not valid as React Child.
+    We are not allowed to take a js object and reference it in jsx.
+But we can use key inside object in case needed.
+    We can also use style through this technique.
+    - There are certain keywords like class and for which can be misterpreted. as discussed above for class,for is too replaces with `htmlFor` as `for` can be interpreted as javascript for.